 Now as they went on their way, Jesus entered a village.
 And a woman named Martha welcomed him into her house.
 And she had a sister called Mary, who sat at the Lord’s feet and listened to his teaching.
 But Martha was distracted with much serving.
 And she went up to him and said, “Lord, do you not care that my sister has left me to serve alone?
 Tell her then to help me.”
 But the Lord answered her, “Martha, Martha, you are anxious and troubled about many things, but one thing is necessary.
 Mary has chosen the good portion, which will not be taken away from her.

 Martha loved Jesus and invited Him into her house.
 She wanted to be a good hostess and began serving Him.
 Almost immediately in our passage we are presented with Martha’s problem.
-Martha believes her problem is her sister.
+Martha believes her problem is her sister, but she is mistaken.
 In verse 39 we read that Martha “had a sister called Mary, who sat at the Lord’s feet and listened to His teaching.”
 This displeased Martha greatly.
 She said to Jesus, “Lord, do you not care that my sister has left me to serve alone?
 Tell her then to help me.”
 Martha wants Jesus to tell Mary to stop listening and help serve.
 Listen to Jesus’ response in verses 41-42:

 Martha, Martha, you are anxious and troubled about many things, but one thing is necessary.
 Mary has chosen the good portion, which will not be taken away from her.